himwho/ant-midi-server/README.md

 - stylize the web component
 - cleanup the max patch
 - design arduino patch to output OSC directly
+- workout a feedback design for audio to vibrate safely the colony enclosures

 ## Notes
 Moving OSC handling to arduino controller side may be an issue due to lack of multithreading already for parsing sensors